BitBagCommerce/ShopwareInPostPlugin/README.md

 ---

-If you want to contact us, the best way is to fill the form on [our website](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_in_post_shopware) or send us an e-mail to hello@bitbag.io with your question(s).
+If you want to contact us, the best way is to fill the form on [our website](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_in_post_shopware) or e-mail us to hello@bitbag.io with your question(s).
 We guarantee that we answer as soon as we can!

 [![](https://bitbag.io/wp-content/uploads/2021/08/badges-bitbag.png)](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_in_post_shopware)